Portion Control

 Are you trying to figure out healthier portion control at meals?
 But, you find yourself confused between what a serving size and a portion size are?
 Well, so do most people.

-Portion size is the amount of food you are offered and eat in one sitting
+Portion size is the amount of food you are offered and eat in one sitting.

-serving size is an amount that we should eat in one serving.
+A serving size is an amount that we should eat in one serving.

 Portion control is finding the balance between the serving size (which is typically smaller than we want) and the portion size (which is typically larger than what we should eat in a sitting).